NAERNON/godot-swift/Sources/Godot/Godot.docc/Variant/VariantCodable.md

 The ``VariantEncodable/encodeVariantStorage(_:)`` method must create variants with type matching that of the `variantRepresentationType` static variable.

-The `decodeVariantStorage(_:)` method of the `VariantDecodable` protocol has a default implementation that uses the `decodeCompatibleVariantStorage(_:)` while checking that the given variant storage has the same type as `variantRepresentationType`.
+The `decodeVariantStorage(_:)` method of the `VariantDecodable` protocol has a default implementation that uses the `decodeCompatibleVariantStorage(_:)` while checking that the given variant storage can be converted to `variantRepresentationType`.
 You can override this default behavior and add additional checks.
 For example, in the following code, an additional check is performed:

 ```swift